PANTHER: For Advanced Prostate Cancer - Clinical Trial

 What is the Purpose of this Study?

-We are doing this study to see if you take apalutamide, abiraterone acetate, and prednisone together, if it works in African American and Caucasian men with metastatic castrate resistant prostate cancer.
+We are doing this study to see if taking apalutamide, abiraterone acetate, and prednisone together, works in African American and Caucasian men with metastatic castrate resistant prostate cancer.

 Advanced Prostate Cancer